2lian/Motion-Stack/docs/source/manual/api.rst

 Overloading
 ^^^^^^^^^^^

-By importing the motion stack default node of lvl1 :py:class:`easy_robot_control.joint_state_interface.JointNode`, you can overload parts of it with the code you need.
+By importing the motion stack default node of lvl1 :py:class:`motion_stack.ros2.default_node.lvl1`, you can overwrite parts of it with the code you need.

 This python file:
     - Overloads :py:meth:`.JointNode.__init__` to add a timer and publisher
     - Makes a new callback for the timer, moving each joint in a sinusoidal motion.
-    - Overloads :py:meth:`.JointNode.send_to_lvl0`, it now also publishes every command on a string topic ``display_angle_command``.
+    - Overwrites :py:meth:`.DefaultLvl1.publish_to_lvl0`, it now also publishes every command on a string topic ``display_angle_command``.

 .. literalinclude:: ../../../src/moonbot_zero_tuto/moonbot_zero_tuto/lvl1.py
    :linenos:
-   :lines: 1-5, 9-15, 22-29, 33-56, 58-
+   :lines: 1-24, 42-
    :language: python

 You can now listen to the motor commands of leg1 using: